On Separate Normalization in Self-supervised Transformers: Experiments

 \paragraph{Experiment setup.} We follow the setup in \citet{he2022masked} to pretrain and evaluate the ViT.
 For pertaining, we train the ViT for 4000 epochs.
 For linear probing, we freeze the encoder's weight and train the last layer on the specific datasets for 2000 epochs.
 We use a batch size of 512 for pretraining and a batch size of 128 for linear probing.

-\paragraph{Experiment results.} The results presented in Table~\ref{tab:CV_result} demonstrate the performance of our model compared to the baseline model, MAE, on image classification tasks.
-Our model consistently outperforms the baseline across multiple datasets, indicating its effectiveness in image recognition.
+\paragraph{Experiment results.} The results presented in Table~\ref{tab:CV_result} demonstrate the performances of our model and the baseline model.
+Our model consistently outperforms the baseline across multiple datasets, indicating its effectiveness in image classification tasks.

-In the STL-10 dataset, our approach utilizing the dual normalization layer achieves improved performance compared to the baseline.
-Our model achieves a top-1 accuracy of 93.84\% and a top-5 accuracy of 99.7\%, surpassing the baseline's accuracy of 92.01\% and 99.5\%, respectively.
-Similar improvements are observed in the Aircraft, SVHN, and Flower datasets, where our model consistently outperforms the baseline in both top-1 and top-5 accuracy metrics.
-These results demonstrate the effectiveness of our dual normalization layer in enhancing image classification performance.
+In the STL-10 dataset, our approach achieves the top-1 accuracy of 93.84\% and the top-5 accuracy of 99.7\%, higher than the baseline's respective accuracies of 92.01\% and 99.5\%.
+Similar improvements are observed in the Aircraft, SVHN, and Flower datasets, where our model consistently outperforms the baseline in both top-1 and top-5 accuracies.
+These results demonstrate the effectiveness of SepNorm in enhancing image classification performance.
 We also visualize the embeddings of ShareNorm and SepNorm using t-SNE in Figure~\ref{fig:t-sne}.
 Compared with ShareNorm, SepNorm provides embeddings that have better separation among different classes.